-Convert unique graphics into shapes by capturing them with Adobe Capture CC on your iPad, iPhone, or Android device.
-Then refine them on your desktop with Adobe Photoshop CC.
+Convert unique graphics into shapes by capturing them with Adobe Capture on your iPad, iPhone, or Android device.
+Then refine them on your desktop with Adobe Photoshop.

-Open Adobe Capture CC and sign-in with your Adobe ID.
+Open Adobe Capture and sign-in with your Adobe ID.

 Tap the Shapes menu option, then tap the + icon.
 Point your camera at the object and use the slider to add or remove details from the image.
 Tap the outline/fill icon to see which option gives you the best results.
 Tap the Capture button to capture.

 Tip: Try to capture objects against a high contrast background.
 For example, a black and white drawing or a bright cup on a dark table.

 Note: The screenshots in this tutorial show Adobe Capture on an iPad.
 The user interface may vary between iPhone, iPad, and Android devices.

 Tap Remove From Shape and drag your finger over the parts of the shape you want to remove.
 If you accidentally remove too much or want to add more to your shape, tap Keep in Shape and drag over the additional areas.

 Tap Next when you’re done and let Capture draw the smooth outlines that make up your shape.